Guide to 5G

 What is 5G, how to get it and how much does it cost?

-Mobile data speeds are about to get a lot faster now that EE has launched 5G for some, with Vodafone set to follow in July to a limited number of users.
+Mobile data speeds are about to get a lot faster now that EE and Vodafone have launched 5G for some.
 It's a gradual rollout, with the whole of the UK expected to be 5G ready in 2022.
-So we run you through what it all means for you, including how to get this new type of technology and what it costs.
+We'll run you through what it all means for you, including how to get this new type of technology and what it costs.